blakedietz/blakedietz.me/content/posts/2021-01-19-one-life-flight-later/index.md

 tags: ["burnout", "reflection"]
 ---

-This story isn't for you, but for me.
+This isn't for you, but for me.
+Don't live the default life.
+Remember what is most important to you.
+If you do find yourself in the default life, break the loop now, not in a little while, not after this last thing.
+Halt.
+Time is all you have, everything else is fungible.

 On last Friday I was at home.
 It was around 5:00pm my time when I received a call from my mom.
 I could hear the unfamiliar sound of her car accelerating in the background.
 She told me, "Don't worry, but your niece called the ambulance for your dad".